Carolyn Harris: Controversies

 Harris faced allegations of making homophobic remarks by a former colleague in July 2018, as well as an alleged assault.
 She apologised for her conduct, which occurred before Harris was an MP, but added that her remarks would have been "office banter".
 Due to the equivocal nature of the apology, some party colleagues called for her to step down as a Shadow Equalities Minister.
 However, party leader Jeremy Corbyn, First Minister Carwyn Jones, and other LGBT colleagues supported Harris.

 Harris was criticised for inviting Nicole Elkabbas, a convicted criminal, to speak at a parliamentary event on anti-gambling in February 2021.
 Two months earlier, Elkabbas was found guilty of eliciting tens of thousands in donations by faking a cancer diagnosis.
 Harris gave Elkabbas a character reference at her sentencing, which she defended as being "in connection with her addiction leading her to crime."

-Harris resigned as PPS to Starmer on 11 May 2021, accused of inflaming party tensions following the 2021 local elections and subsequent shadow cabinet reshuffle.
+Harris resigned as Parliamentary Private Secretary to Starmer on 11 May 2021, accused of inflaming party tensions following the 2021 local elections and subsequent shadow cabinet reshuffle.
 The Guardian reported that a Labour MP had made a formal complaint about Harris' conduct and comments about the private lives of shadow cabinet ministers, which The Times reported to include Deputy Leader Angela Rayner.
 Harris denied being forced to step down, attributing her decision to personal issues and a high workload.

+Personal life

+Harris has spoken about using Mounjaro injections to lose weight.
+She went from 19 stone to 11 stone in less than a year.